 Alumni Fellow Nominating Committee

-The Association of Yale Alumni (AYA) appoints a nominating committee to seek out and present a slate of candidates who are exceptional leaders, thinkers, and innovators both in and beyond their fields and whose expertise and experience complement those of current trustees.
+The Yale Alumni Association (YAA) appoints a nominating committee to seek out and present a slate of candidates who are exceptional leaders, thinkers, and innovators both in and beyond their fields and whose expertise and experience complement those of current trustees.
 This committee is called the Standing Committee for the Nomination of Alumni Fellows, also known as the Alumni Fellow Nominating Committee.

 Per the Yale Corporation’s Miscellaneous Regulations, the committee consists of the following members:

-- the entire AYA Board of Governors or no fewer than six members of the AYA Board, appointed by the chair of said board, who have at least one year remaining in their terms of service
+- the entire YAA Board of Governors or no fewer than six members of the YAA Board, appointed by the chair of said board, who have at least one year remaining in their terms of service

 - a current member of the Corporation (appointed by the Yale Corporation’s Trusteeship Committee)

-- the chair of the AYA Board of Governors (ex officio)
+- the chair of the YAA Board of Governors (ex officio)